 Do the missing checks appear to be from one particular Treasury Regional Financial Center (RFC)?

-What is the location of the United States Postal Service (USPS) distribution center that processes mail for this post office, and how does it transport the checks (by air, truck, etc.)?
+What is the location of the USPS distribution center that processes mail for this post office, and how does it transport the checks (by air, truck, etc.)?

 Has the local postmaster contacted the USPS distribution center to determine if it received the checks there?
-What is the result of the contact?
+What was the result of the contact?